Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### the research has been cited by...

-- Dixson & Gentzis, 2021.
+- Dixson & Gentzis (2021).
 To Hope and Belong in Adolescence: A Potential Pathway to Increased Academic Engagement for African American Males. *School Psychology Review*.
   - Introduction: school belonging...longitudinally predicts...overall student well-being (Li, Tong, et al., 2020).
 ---
-### Dixson & Gentzis, 2021
+### Dixson & Gentzis (2021)
 - Purpose of the citation
   - To claim that school belonging is an influential construct within the school context (e.g., associated with student's well-being)
 - The relative impact